-Tollgate Technological Skills Center is a secondary school that primarily serves students who wish to enter apprenticeships or the workforce directly upon completion of their secondary graduation diploma.
+Tollgate Technological Skills Centre (TTSC) is a secondary school that primarily serves students who wish to enter apprenticeships or the workforce directly upon completion of their secondary graduation diploma.
 Students who attend this school have access to programs and facilities that don’t exist at any other secondary school in the Grand Erie District School Board.
-Along with all of the academic programs that are necessary for graduation, you will find programs such as Hairdressing and Cosmetology, Professional Cooking and Restaurant Management, Stone and Brick Masonry, Small Engines Repair, Professional Baking, Health Care, Auto Body Repair and Horticulture, as well as many of the other more traditional technology programs.
+Along with all of the academic programs that are necessary for graduation, you will find specialized technology programs such as: Auto Body Repair and Restoration, Construction (Brick and Stone Masonry, Carpentry, Electrical, Plumbing), Cosmetology (Hairstyling & Aesthetics), Green Industries (Horticulture), Professional Baking, Professional Cooking and Restaurant Management, Small Engines Repair, as well as many of the other more traditional technology programs.

-The unique facilities at Tollgate can also be accessed by students who are attending the Public and Catholic secondary schools in their neighborhood.
-The Tollgate Magnet Program provides busing to and from Tollgate for students to take a 2 credit, half day program in many of our specialty areas.
+The unique facilities at TTSC can also be accessed by students who are attending the Public and Catholic secondary schools in Brantford and Brant County.
+The TTSC Magnet Program provides busing to and from TTSC for students to take a 2 credit, half day program in many of our specialty Technology and Hospitality & Tourism Departments.
 About one quarter of our school population is composed of students who are taking advantage of this program.

-The unique program and facilities at Tollgate are available to all families that live anywhere in Brant County.
+The unique program and facilities at TTSC are available to all families that live anywhere in Brantford and Brant County.
 Tours are available for students who would like to see first hand what this school has to offer.

-Tollgate Technological Skills Center.
-We put students to work!
+Tollgate Technological Skills Centre - We put students to work!

 The late 1950s saw a significant change in education in Ontario and across Canada.
 Profound social and economic changes had accelerated rapidly, requiring equally profound changes in educational policies.
 Consequently, the federal government of Prime Minister John Diefenbaker passed the Technical and Vocational Training Assistance Act (TVTA) in December, 1960.
 Under this act, significant federal funding was made available for training and employment related programs.
 An initial $90,000,000 in funding was directed to increasing the numbers of secondary school technical-vocational programs across the country.
 Ontario then signed a contract with the federal government, making available federal funds to local school boards to begin building new, and expanding existing, secondary schools.
 In those new schools, 50% of the curriculum had to be comprised of technical, commercial and other vocational subjects or courses designed to prepare students for entry into employment.
 The Minister of Education of Ontario, John Robarts, then ordered a total revision of the province's secondary school course structure, called "The Robarts Plan," to allow for the streaming of students into vocational programs.
 In Ontario, 335 entirely new secondary schools were constructed, along with significant additions to 83 existing schools, all devoted partially or totally to vocational education.
 At that same time, Superintendent Pew of the Brantford Board noted a real increase in the number of students who desired or required occupational training.
 One of these new schools with a specific focus on vocational and occupational education, therefore, became Herman E. Fawcett Secondary School.